ISR effects on loop corrections of a top pair-production at the ILC: Calculation Method

-where $\sigma_{Loop}$ and $\sigma_{Hard}$ are the cross sections from the loop and (hard) real-emission corrections, respectively.
-A factorized function $\delta_{SPA}$ is obtained form the real-radiation diagrams using the SPA.
-Here the hard photon is defined as the photon whose energy is greater than the threshold energy $k_c$.
-Final results must be independent of the value of $k_c$.
-The cross section with fixed order correction (\ref{sNLOfinx}) can be improved using the resummation method as follows:
+where $\sigma_{Loop}$, $\sigma_{Soft}$ and $\sigma_{Hard}$ are the cross-sections from the loop diagram, and the soft and hard real-emission corrections, respectively.
+A photon with energy that is greater (less) than the threshold energy $k_c$ is defined as a hard (soft) photon, respectively.
+The soft-photon cross-section can be expressed as $\sigma_{Soft}=\sigma_{Tree}\delta_{SPA}$, where a factorized function $\delta_{SPA}$ is obtained from the real-radiation diagrams using the SPA.
+The SPA consists of three parts, the initial-state, final-state radiations, and their interference terms.
+For the initial state radiation, it can be written as;